 Turns out, that “junk” plays a key role in immunity to reinfection, a discovery made through bacterial DNA research.
 Bacterial DNA is made up of repeats and spacers—the CRISPR—along with a CRISPR-associated, or Cas, enzyme.
 When a virus invades, Cas enzymes attack and snip off portions of the virus’s genome.
 These bits are stored in the spacers so that the bacterium “remembers” what attacked it in case the virus returns.

-Jennifer Doudna, PhD ’89, and her colleague Emmanuelle Charpentier of the Max Planck Institute for Infection Biology in Berlin, realized that they could capitalize on this defense system and use it as a tool for directed gene editing.
+Jennifer Doudna, PhD ’89, at the University of California, Berkeley, and her collaborator Emmanuelle Charpentier, now at the Max Planck Institute for Infection Biology in Berlin, realized that they could capitalize on this defense system and use it as a tool for directed gene editing.
 Their technique involves combining a guide-RNA produced by CRISPR with a specific enzyme called Cas9 to form a Cas9 complex.
 The guide-RNA is programmed to find a specific section of DNA, and when it does, Cas9 cuts it out.

 But there’s a drawback: Sometimes, the scissors don’t stop and continue along, modifying similar genetic material and causing unintended consequences.
 Though research to thwart these “off-target effects” is promising, until they can be eradicated, the technique could lead to circumstances that harm patients.
 And this leads to an important question: What are our ethical responsibilities when new technologies arise and are implemented as quickly as CRISPR?